Evidence-Based Treatment for Addiction.

 How MAT Works in Addiction Treatment

-Of course, a medication-assisted treatment program alone isn’t enough to build a solid foundation for recovery.
+Of course, a medication-assisted treatment program in Los Angeles alone isn’t enough to build a solid foundation for recovery.
 We treat MAT as an aid, not a complete treatment plan.
 With withdrawal symptoms out of the way, clients have the time and energy to devote to getting to the root of their problems with addiction.

 - Individual and group therapies